The Hinckley School: History

 Hinckley Grammar School was first mentioned in the parish records of 1629, though it was certainly in existence before this time.
 It was on Castle Road at the centre of Hinckley.
 However, in 1791 it was noted by the Universal British Directory that "The old town hall and school house remain, but are ruinous".
 In 1831 it was noted by the same organisation as "In a very dilapidated state", and the old grammar school was pulled down 21 years later in 1852, eventually being replaced by houses and shops.
 In 1877 a new school was opened, which in 1891 had 50 pupils.
 In 1894 moved to new purpose-built premises on Leicester Road, close to the current site.
 In 1901 the school admitted girls.
 In 1963 the grammar school moved to Butt Lane and the Leicester Road buildings were taken over by Mount Grace High School.

-The school attained specialist Science College status, before converting to academy status in 2012.
-Previously an upper school for pupils aged 14 to 18, in September 2015 this expanded to include 11-year-olds and was renamed from John Cleveland College to Hinckley Academy.
-In 2020, the school became part of The Futures Trust.
-This led to the school being renamed from Hinckley Academy to The Hinckley School.
+The school attained specialist Science College status before converting to academy status in 2012.
+Previously an upper school for pupils aged 14 to 18, it expanded in September 2015 to admit pupils from age 11 and was renamed from John Cleveland College to Hinckley Academy.

+At the same time, Mount Grace High School closed, with its pupils and staff joining those of John Cleveland College to form the Hinckley Academy and John Cleveland Sixth Form College.

+In 2020, the school became part of The Futures Trust, after which it was renamed The Hinckley School.